Published by the Ministry of Health and Welfare of South Korea · Industrial Research Institute on April 24, 2026

 Jeong Eun-yeong, Director of the Industrial Policy Bureau at South Korea’s Ministry of Health and Welfare, attributed the explosive growth expected in 2025 to four key driving forces:

 Firstly, there is the visa-free policy for Chinese group tourists.
-The implementation of this policy for Chinese group visitors starting at the end of 2024 directly led to a 137.5% increase in the number of Chinese patients seeking medical treatment; this represents the single most significant factor contributing to this change.
+The implementation of this policy for Chinese group visitors starting at the end of 2024 directly led to a 137.5% increase in the number of Chinese patients seeking medical treatment abroad – this represents the single most significant factor contributing to this trend.

 Secondly, there is the VAT refund policy for cosmetic/plastic surgery services.
-Starting from 2025, foreign patients who receive cosmetic or plastic surgery at designated medical institutions will be eligible to apply for a 10% VAT refund, which is equivalent to a 10% discount in actual terms.
+Starting from 2025, foreign patients who receive cosmetic or plastic surgery at designated medical institutions will be eligible to apply for a 10% VAT refund, which is effectively equivalent to a 10% discount.
 This offers significant appeal to Chinese and Southeast Asian customers who are particularly sensitive to prices.
-In 2024, a total of 1.01 million VAT refunds amounting to 95.5 billion Korean won were issued.
+In 2024, a total of 1.01 million VAT refunds were issued, amounting to 95.5 billion Korean won.

 Thirdly, there is the spread of K-Beauty and Korean cultural content.
-For the first time, South Korean cosmetics ranked first in a survey of 19 countries participating in the “Biological and Health Industry Competition” (third place in 2023); in China and Singapore, the “awareness of South Korean cosmetics” ranked first, while in Taiwan and Thailand it ranked second.
-This has created a cognitive chain in which people first recognize the quality of South Korean cosmetics and then develop trust in Dermatology services provided by South Korea.
+For the first time, South Korean cosmetics ranked first in a survey of 19 countries participating in the “Biological and Health Industry Competition” (third place in 2023); in China and Singapore, “awareness of South Korean cosmetics” ranked first, while in Taiwan and Thailand it ranked second.
+This has created a cognitive chain where people first recognize the quality of South Korean cosmetics and then develop trust in South Korean Dermatology.

 VIII.
 Risks and Concerns

-Behind this booming data lies structural vulnerabilities as well:
+Behind this booming data lies underlying structural vulnerabilities:

-Over-reliance on a single customer base in East Asia: China, Japan, and Taiwan together account for nearly 70% of the total market.
-If political relations between China and South Korea become strained or the visa-free policy is reversed, it will have an immediate negative impact on the overall market.
+Over-reliance on a single customer base in East Asia: China, Japan, and Taiwan together account for nearly 70% of our business.
+If political tensions between China and South Korea increase or the visa-free policies are reversed, it will have an immediate negative impact on our overall performance.

-Excessive focus on cosmetic medicine: With Dermatology and plastic surgery accounting for 74%, this trend deviates from the image of South Korea as a “medical powerhouse” in high-end medical fields such as critical care, oncology, and cardiovascular diseases, and may undermine the country’s international competitiveness in these serious medical areas.
+Overemphasis on cosmetic medicine: With Dermatology and plastic surgery accounting for 74% of the industry, this focus deviates from the image of South Korea as a “medical powerhouse” in high-end medical fields such as critical care, oncology, and cardiovascular diseases, potentially weakening the country’s international competitiveness in these serious medical areas.

-The polarized structure of Seoul: A concentration rate of 87.2% means that regional balanced development is virtually non-existent, and local medical institutions find it extremely difficult to share in the benefits of growth.
+The polarized structure of Seoul: A concentration rate of 87.2% means that regional balanced development is virtually non-existent, making it extremely difficult for local medical institutions to share in the benefits of growth.

-The growth rates in Russia and Central Asia have slowed significantly: Russia’s growth rate of 21.9% and Kazakhstan’s of 4.9% are far below the average level, indicating that the traditional source of patients for intensive care medicine may be shifting to other countries such as Turkey and India.
+The growth rates in Russia and Central Asia have slowed significantly: Russia’s growth rate of 21.9% and Kazakhstan’s of 4.9% are far below the average level, indicating that the traditional patient base for critical care medicine may be shifting to other countries such as Turkey and India.

 IX.
 BeautsGO Platform: Ranking of Completed Projects

-In 2025, the transactions on the BeautsGO platform mainly focused on two main areas: photothermal treatments (HIFU + Thermage + Ulthrea) and minimally invasive cosmetic procedures (Hydrofiller injections + Filler + Potenza).
+In 2025, the transactions on the BeautsGO platform mainly focused on two main categories: photothermal treatments (HIFU + Thermage + Ulthrea) and minimally invasive cosmetic procedures (Hydrofiller injections + Filler + Potenza).

 Observations based on platform data

-The HIFU ranked first with a share of 25.1%, followed by hyaluronic acid injections with 20.4%, Filler with 10.0%, Potenza with 8.3%, and botulinum toxin with 5.1%.
-Photothermal treatments accounted for a total of 33%, while minimally invasive cosmetic procedures accounted for 38%; these two main categories together accounted for 71% of all transactions.
-This distribution is consistent with official data, which show that Dermatology treatments account for 62.9% and plastic surgery treatments account for 11.2% – photothermal anti-aging treatments indeed exhibit a significant concentration in the consumer behavior of Chinese patients who seek medical beauty treatments in South Korea.
+The HIFU ranked first with a share of 25.1%, followed by Hyaluronic Acid injections with 20.4%, Filler with 10.0%, Potenza with 8.3%, and Botulinum Toxin with 5.1%.
+Photothermal treatments accounted for a total of 33%, while minimally invasive cosmetic procedures accounted for 38%; these two categories together accounted for 71% of all transactions.
+This distribution is consistent with official data, which show that Dermatology treatments account for 62.9% and Plastic Surgery treatments account for 11.2% – photothermal anti-aging treatments indeed exhibit a significant concentration of consumption among Chinese patients who seek medical beauty treatments in South Korea.

 X. BeautsGO Platform: Based on the location of the hospitals in South Korea

-Based on the access history on the BeautsGO platform, the user access distribution is analyzed and categorized according to the geographical location of the hospitals in South Korea (with precise address classification).
+Based on the access logs of the BeautsGO platform, the user access distribution is analyzed and categorized according to the geographical locations of the hospitals in South Korea (with precise address classification).

 Proportion of visits to various commercial districts in South Korea (%)